tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/游戏数据库 Tcaplus/开发者指南/RESTful 接口说明_intl_en.md

 This API is used to modify a record by specifying its `key` information.
 Different from the `SetRecord` operation, it transfers and sets the values of only the specified fields instead of all fields, which reduces the network traffic usage.
 If the data record already exists, an update operation will be performed; otherwise, an error will be returned.

-The `FieldSetRecord` operation supporting setting the following values for `resultflag`:
+The `FieldSetRecord` operation supports setting the following values for `resultflag`:

 * `0`: the response only contains whether the request succeeded or failed
 * `1`: the response contains the same values as the request does